-The Lake County Legacy Society, Established 2016
+The Lake County Legacy Society, Established in 2017

 The Lake County Legacy Society recognizes civic and community leaders, families and residents who have chosen to shape Lake County’s long-term future by making a gift to The Lake County Community Foundation in their estate plans.

 Contact Wendy at 847-377-0520 x23, [email protected] to learn more.

 Megan P. and John L. Anderson, Founding Legacy Society Member